Nathan-Bransby-NMT/Dual-Diploma-2024/README.md

 # **NMT Dual-Diploma** (_Advanced Programming & Back-End Web_) - 2024

-_Pretty much a master repository for storing and working through the Advanced Programming and Back-End diplomas in 2024 at North Metropolitan._
+_This repo is my master repository for storing and working through the Advanced Programming and Back-End diplomas in 2024 at North Metropolitan TAFE._

 ---